Western Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 23, 2021

 Over/Under Insights

-- Western Michigan and its opponents have gone over the current 63.5-point total in five of 11 games (45.5%) this season.
+- Western Michigan and its opponents have combined to score more than 62.5 points in five of 11 games this season.

-- Northern Illinois' games have gone over 63.5 points in four of 11 chances this season.
+- The two teams combine to average 61.4 points per game, 1.1 less than the total in this contest.

-- The combined points per game average of the two teams, 61.4, is 2.1 points fewer than Tuesday's over/under.
+- The 62 combined points per game that these two squads have allowed this season are 0.5 fewer than the 62.5 over/under in this contest.

-- This contest's over/under is 1.5 points above the 62 these two squads combine to surrender per game this season.

-- The average total in Broncos games this season is 61.5, 2.0 points fewer than Tuesday's total of 63.5 .
+- The average total in Broncos games this season is 61.5, 1.0 point fewer than Tuesday's over/under of 62.5 .

-- In 2021, games involving the Huskies have averaged a total of 56.7 points, 6.8 fewer than this game's set over/under.
+- The 56.7 PPG average total in Huskies games this season is 5.8 points fewer than this game's over/under.

 Western Michigan Stats and Trends

-- Western Michigan has played 11 games, with four wins against the spread.

-- The Broncos have covered the spread twice this season when favored by 3.5 points or more (in seven chances).
+- This season, the Broncos have just two against the spread wins in seven games as a favorite of 4 points or more.

-- Western Michigan's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Western Michigan's games this year have hit the over five times in 11 opportunities (45.5%).

+- The Broncos rack up 29.8 points per game, comparable to the 32.7 per matchup the Huskies allow.

-- When Western Michigan picks up more than 436.5 yards, the team is 2-3-1 against the spread and 4-2 overall.
+- In games that Western Michigan piles up more than 436.5 yards, the team is 2-3-1 against the spread and 4-2 overall.

-- This year, the Broncos have turned the ball over 14 times, seven more than the Huskies' takeaways (7).
+- The Broncos have turned the ball over seven more times (14 total) than the Huskies have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.